Realizations of countable Borel equivalence relations: Compact action realizations

-{\bf (B)} We next describe a ``gluing'' construction of two continuous actions of groups on compact Polish spaces at an orbit of one of the actions.
+We next describe a ``gluing'' construction of two continuous actions of groups on compact Polish spaces at an orbit of one of the actions and apply it to the compact action realization problem.
 We thank Aristotelis Panagiotopoulos for a useful discussion on this construction.